 - Organic Technology: They can mutate just about any lifeform to suit their needs.

-- Underwater City: Aboleths dwell in grotesque cities in the depths of the sea.
+- Underwater City: Alghollthus dwell in grotesque cities in the depths of the sea.

-- Where I Was Born and Razed: The algollthu fled and destroyed their own homeworld when their slave races rebelled against them.
+- Where I Was Born and Razed: The algollthus fled and destroyed their own homeworld when their slave races rebelled against them.

-A sub-breed of aboleths whose very existence is a secret to all but a small group of veiled masters.
-They serve as symbiotes to their veiled master creators, granting them greater strength in mental attacks and the ability influence other aboleths in exchange for protection.
+A sub-breed of alghollthu whose very existence is a secret to all but a small group of veiled masters.
+They serve as symbiotes to their veiled master creators, granting them greater strength in mental attacks and the ability influence other alghollthu in exchange for protection.